-Most of our principal properties, other than mains, services, meters, and regulators are located on property owned in fee.
+Most of our principal properties, other than mains, services, meters, regulators, and cushion gas in underground storage are located on property owned in fee.
 Substantially all natural gas mains are located under public streets, alleys, and highways, or under property owned by others under grants of easements.
 Meters and house regulators in use and a portion of services are located on the premises being served.
 Certain portions of the transmission system are located on land held pursuant to leases, easements, or permits.